Thuany Costa de Lima

 Contacts

-Previously to embracing seismology, I was interested in correlating multiple geophysical observations to the structural geology of cratonic sedimentary basins and reconstruct the history of crustal deformation.
-During my honours and master's degree, I worked with gravity and magnetic geophysical data processing and interpretation, remote sensing, and structural geology.
+Previously to embracing seismology, my research interest was focused on correlating multiple geophysical observations to the structural geology of cratonic sedimentary basins and reconstructing the history of crustal deformation with implications for hydrocarbon exploration.
+During my honors and master's degree, I worked with gravity and magnetic geophysical data processing and interpretation, remote sensing, and structural geology.

 Research interests